-Central Contractor Registration and Universal Identifier Requirements

-- a.
-Requirement for Central Contractor Registration (CCR).
-Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain the currency of your information in the CCR until you submit the final financial report required under this award or receive the final payment, whichever is later.
-This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term. - b.
-Requirement for Data Universal Numbering System (DUNS) Numbers.
-If you are authorized to make subawards under this award, you: - 1.
-Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its DUNS number to you. - 2.
-May not make a subaward to an entity unless the entity has provided its DUNS number to you. - c.
-Definitions for purposes of this award term: - 1.
-Central Contractor Registration (CCR) means the Federal repository into which an entity must provide information required for the conduct of business as a recipient.
-Additional information about registration procedures may be found at the System for Award Management Internet site (currently at SAM.gov). - 2.
-Data Universal Numbering System (DUNS) number means the nine-digit number established and assigned by Dun and Bradstreet, Inc. (D&B) to uniquely identify business entities.
+System for Award Management (SAM) and Unique Entity Identifier Requirements a.
+Requirement for SAM Registration.
+Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain the currency of your information in SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
+This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term.

+b.
+Requirement for Unique Entity Identifier.
+If you are authorized to make subawards under this award, you:

+1. Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its Unique Entity Identifier, currently known as the DUNS number, to you.

+2. May not make a subaward to an entity unless the entity has provided its Unique Entity Identifier, currently known as the DUNS number, to you.

+c.
+Definitions for purposes of this award term:

+1. SAM is the comprehensive system into which the Central Contractor Registration (CCR) system was migrated and is part of the overall Integrated Award Environment (IAE).
+The information previously maintained in CCR is now contained within the Entity Management area in SAM.gov.

+2. DUNS number means the nine-digit number established and assigned by Dun and Bradstreet, Inc. (D&B) to uniquely identify business entities.
 A DUNS number may be obtained from D&B by telephone (currently 866-705-5711) or the Internet (currently at http://fedgov.dnb.com/webform).

-- 3. Entity, as it is used in this award term, means all of the following, as defined at 2 C.F.R. part 25, subpart C: - i.
+3. Entity, as it is used in this award term, means all of the following, as defined at 2 C.F.R. part 25, subpart C:

+- i.
 A Governmental organization, which is a State, local government, or Indian Tribe; - ii.
 A foreign public entity; - iii.
 A domestic or foreign nonprofit organization; - iv.
-A domestic or foreign for-profit organization; and - v.
+A domestic or foreign for-profit organization; and v.
 A Federal agency, but only as a subrecipient under an award or subaward to a recipient.